-Adjusted Net Income (including Adjusted Net Income per diluted share) measures our operating performance by adjusting net income (loss) attributable to Medpace Holdings, Inc. to include cash expenditures related to rental paymerson leases classified for accounting purposes as deemed landlord liabilities, and exclude amortization expense, certain stock based compensation award non-cash expenses, certain litigation expenses, deferred financing fees and certain other non-recurring tensus.
-Management uses this measure to evaluate our core operating results as it excludes certain items whose fluctuations from period-to-period do not necessarily correspond to changes in the core operations of the business, but includes certain items such as depreciation, interest expense and tax expense, which are otherwise excluded from Adjusted EBITDA.
-We believe the presentation of Adjusted Net Income (including Adjusted Net Income per diluted share) enhances our investors' overall understanding of the financial performance and cash flow of our business.
+Adjusted Net Income (including Adjusted Net Income per diluted share) measures our operating performance by adjusting net income (loss) attributable to Medpace Holdings, Inc. to include cash expenditures related to rental payments on leases classified for accounting purposes as deemed landlord liabilities, and exclude amoritzation expense, certain stock based compensation award non-cash expenses, certain itigation expenses, deferred financing fees and certain other non-received measures our core operating results as it excludes certain items whose fluctuations from period-to-period do not necessarily correspond to changes in the core operation gress, but include from Adjusted EBITDA.
+We believe the presentation of Adjusted Net Income (including Adjusted Net Income er diluted share) enhances our investors' overall understanding of the financial performance and cash flow of our business.
 You should not consider Adjusted Net Income (including Adjusted Net Income (loss) attributable to Medpace Holdings Inc., determined in accordance with U.S. GAAP, as an indicator of operating performance.

 EBITDA, Adjusted EBITDA, Adjusted EBITDA margin, Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow have important limitations as analytical tools and you should not consider them in isolation, or as a substitute for, analysis of our results as reported under U.S. GAAP.
-See the consolidated Flatements included elsewhere in this prospectus for our U.S. GAAP results.
-Additionally, for reconciliations of EBITDA, Adjusted EBITDA, Adjusted Net Income (including Adjusted Net Income per diluted share) and Free Cash Flow to our closest reported U.S. GAAP measures, refer to the appendix of this presentation.
+See the consolidated financial statements included elsewhere in this prospectus for our U.S. GAAP results.
+Additionally, for reconciliations of EBITDA, Adjusted EBITDA, Adjusted Net Income (including Adjusted Net Income (and Closest reported U.S. GAAP measures, refer to the appendix of this presentation.